-Luckily, there are a number of natural ways to keep your pearly whites white.
-The following are seven which may surprise you.
+Luckily, there are several natural ways to keep your pearly whites white.
+The following seven may surprise you.

 To oil pull with coconut oil, start with one tablespoon of organic, extra virgin coconut oil.
 Swish the coconut oil around your mouth in the morning for 10 to 15 minutes.
 Next, spit out the oil (preferably not into the sink, as it can lead to clogs), and brush as you normally do, using an organic or homemade toothpaste.

-If you oil pull on a regular basis, you may soon notice that your teeth are whiter.
-Oil pulling also has a number of health benefits for your entire body.
+If you oil pull regularly, you may soon notice that your teeth are whiter.
+Oil pulling also has many health benefits for your entire body.

-If your teeth are seriously stained, and you’re looking for a whitening solution, it’s baking soda to the rescue.
-The process is simple: mix baking soda and water to make a thick paste, and use this paste to brush your teeth for one week.
+If your teeth are severely stained, and you’re looking for a whitening solution, it’s baking soda to the rescue.
+The process is simple: mix baking soda and water to make a thick paste and use this paste to brush your teeth for one week.
 Make sure to rinse thoroughly after you brush.
 You’ll soon notice that your teeth look significantly whiter.